 Honors Program students may pursue a degree in any of the University's undergraduate colleges and more than 130 majors.
 For students who apply to enter the program during their first semester, Honors activities during the freshman year provide the educational foundation to conduct advanced study in any field.
 The freshman year also draws students into the campus community, promoting faculty-student interaction and shared interests among participants.
 Full-time Honors freshmen enroll in 12-15 credits of Honors courses, including an Honors Colloquium, by the end of the first year.
-Honors freshmen establish a close relationship with faculty advisers that continues through their academic careers.
+Honors freshmen establish a close relationship with faculty advisors that continues throughout their academic careers.

-Any University student who has taken two Honors courses and received a grade of B or better may apply for formal admission to the Honors Program.
-To be reviewed, a student must present a transcript, two letters of recommendation from Honors program faculty, and a completed application form (available in the Honors Center).
+Any University student who has a minimum 3.40 GPA and has taken two Honors courses and received a grade of B or better may apply for formal admission to the Honors Program.
+To be reviewed, a student must present a transcript, two letters of recommendation from Honors program faculty, and a completed application form (available at www.udel.edu/honors/forms/instreamapplication.pdf in the Honors Program Offices).
 Applications are reviewed twice a year (October 15 and March 15) by a faculty committee; an appeal of the committee's decision may be made to the Director of the Honors Program, who is not a member of the committee itself, and whose decision is final.